PST on engineering and geoscience services

 • A project that is, or that is contemplated to be, situated in B.C.

 For example, a person who resides in B.C. hires an Alberta engineer to design a project to be situated in B.C.
-The engineer is registered with the Association of Professional Engineers and Geoscientists of the Province of British Columbia.
+The engineer is registered or required to be registered with EGBC.
 The engineering services are taxable because they're purchased by a person who resides in B.C. and they relate to a project that is contemplated to be situated in B.C.
 The person pays PST on 30% of the purchase price of the services.

 If you purchase taxable engineering or geoscience services provided outside B.C. and you are not charged PST on the sale, you must self-assess (pay directly to us) the PST due as follows: